xybFight/NAR4TSP/README.md

 ### Citation

-If you find our paper and code useful, please cite our paper:
+If you find our paper and code useful, please cite our paper (arxiv version):

 ```tex
 @misc{Xiao2023,